db0/Dune-CCG-for-OCTGN/README.markdown

 Changelog
 ---------

+### 1.0.4

+* Added CHOAM Exchange functions for buying and selling Spice.
+This automatically stops players form doing 2 CHOAM Exchanges per turn, or buying/selling more than 3 spice per exchange, or from buying/selling when there is not  enough Solaris or Spice.
+These functions also automatically reset the CROE when the Guild Hoard is modified.

 ### 1.0.3

 * Added Global Phase counter and made the phases global.
 Reduced phases to 3.
 Phases now change with ENTER